Grs257/VirtualMouse/Readme.md

 If you encounter any issues while using the Virtual Mouse, you can refer to the [troubleshooting guide](https://virtual-mouse-docs.example.com/troubleshooting) for common problems and solutions.
 If you need further assistance, you can also contact our support team.

-## 8. Contributing

-We welcome contributions from the open-source community.
-If you would like to contribute to the development of the Virtual Mouse utility, please refer to our [contribution guidelines](https://virtual-mouse-docs.example.com/contributing) and join our community on GitHub.

-## 9. License

-The Virtual Mouse is open-source software released under the [MIT License](https://virtual-mouse-docs.example.com/license).
-You are free to use, modify, and distribute this software in accordance with the terms of the license.

----

-Thank you for using the Virtual Mouse utility.
-We hope it simplifies your mouse control needs and enhances your automation projects.
-If you have any questions, feedback, or suggestions, please don't hesitate to reach out to us at support@virtual-mouse.example.com.

-For the latest updates and news, visit our website at [https://virtual-mouse.example.com](https://virtual-mouse.example.com).

-**Happy clicking!**